yycncom/Recommendations-with-IBM/README.md

 # Introduction
   For this project analyzing the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles they will like.

+## Tasks

    project will be divided into the following tasks

    - I. Exploratory Data Analysis